LFKK10265U Conflict Management

 MSc Programme in Nature Management

-Most MSc candidates working with natural resource management,
+Most MSc candidates working with sustainability, natural

-collaborate across disciplines with representatives from other
+across disciplines with representatives from other educations and

-angry general public.
+critical, even angry general public.
+Often times the media,

-The course introduces a series of concrete analysis and problem solving methods and tools.
+The course introduces a series of concrete conflict analysis and problem solving methods and tools.
 Through the use of qualitative methods, including interview techniques, the student is trained in uncovering, understanding and structuring knowledge, attitudes and behaviour of different stakeholders.

 The course uses concrete cases from natural resource management in Euro-American as well as developing countries contexts.
-Through exercises and project work the students can try various tools and approaches to conflict assessment and development of management strategies.
+Through exercises and project work the students can try various tools and approaches to conflict assessment and development of sustainable conflict management strategies.

 The course aims to qualify the students to better understand,

-analyse and manage environmental conflict situations.
+analyse and sustainably manage environmental conflict

 The learning includes: 1) Basic concepts related to conflict and conflict dynamics, 2) Conflict assessment, strategy and management, and 3) Personal skills and contact to practice.